Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 Based on the two standard ways, Shamloo et al.~\cite{Shamloo} set their approximate solution $\uSEn$ as

-and applied an usual collocation procedure with setting collocation points at $t = \SEt(ih)$ ($i=-N,\,\ldots,\,N$) to obtain the unknown coefficients $c_{-N},\,\ldots,\,c_{N}$.
+and applied a usual collocation procedure, setting collocation points at $t = \SEt(ih)$ ($i=-N,\,\ldots,\,N$) to obtain the unknown coefficients $c_{-N},\,\ldots,\,c_{N}$.
 They conducted an error analysis of the method and showed that there exists a constant $C$ independent of $N$ such that

 where $d$ and $\alpha$ are positive constants, and $\mu_N$ denotes the 2-norm of the inverse of the coefficient matrix of the resulting system.
 The error estimate and their numerical examples suggest that their method may attain root-exponential convergence.